calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Image manipulation lesson - monster - detention - revoked
 * My teacher deleted my work - He hates me
 * Hypothetical - Teeth are flying - advice? walk away
-* Football slap from the year 11's
+* Football slap from the year 11's - law of the jungle
 * 6th form justice?
 This one giving you trouble sir?
 * Rescue of the hedgehog